-An investor in the Fund should recognize that he may invest directly in closed-end funds, and that by investing in closed-end funds indirectly through the Fund, he will bear not only his proportionate share of the expenses of the Fund (including operating costs and investment advisory and administrative fees) but also, indirectly, similar fees of the underlying closed-end funds.
+Investors in the Fund should recognize that they may invest directly in closed-end funds, and that by investing in closed-end funds indirectly through the Fund, they will bear not only their proportionate share of the expenses of the Fund (including operating costs and investment advisory and administrative fees) but also, indirectly, similar fees of the underlying closed-end funds.
 An investor may incur increased tax liabilities by investing in the Fund rather than directly in the underlying funds.